PyNet Labs- Network Automation Specialists

 Disadvantages of IPv6

-Despite having so many advantages, IPv6 also have some disadvantages –
+Despite having so many advantages, Internet Protocol version 6 also have some disadvantages –

 • The widespread use of IPv4 at the moment makes the conversion to IPv6 unfavourable in that it will take time to accomplish.